sahandha/NeuroNet/README.md

 ### Running Serially on Bluewaters

 For a serial code that can be run on Bluewaters see, the branch title [BW](https://github.com/sahandha/NeuroNet/tree/BW).
+**Note** all simulations relevant to Bluewaters are implemented only as vectorized simulations only.
+Essentially the Agent-based modeling portion of this repository is for demo purposes only.

 ### Running Parallel on Bluewaters